 The CFP for the January issue is released in June and the one for the June issue is released in November.
 Generally the deadline is fixed 3 months after the publication of the CFP.

-Each issue contains six or more regular article with occasional special articles from internationally reputed academics.
+Each issue contains six or more regular articles (including reviews) with occasional special articles from internationally reputed academics.

-2. Written in Times New Roman 12, double spaced with 1″ margin on all sides, in doc/docx format
+- Written in Times New Roman 12, double spaced with 1″ margin on all sides, in doc/docx format.

 The journal also expects the contributors to abide by international ethical standards for publication, details of which may be found here.

 We also expect our reviewers to follow the Ethical Guidelines published by the Committee on Publication Ethics which may be found here.